 As with most landscape photography, a focal point is necessary and what better than gnarly trees as a subject to lead the eye on to.
 I have found that with a little patience and fine tuning, the opportunities for strong foreground interest with the right patterns and lines are very rewarding.

 For a more colourful show of images, I recommend visiting My Portfolio but in the mean time, enjoy what this project has to offer;

-Brief: Compose to show interesting patterns in the limestone pavement as the main feature with tree(s) as the focal point.
+Brief: Compose to show interesting patterns in the limestone pavement as the main feature with tree(s) as a focal point.
 Images in black and white.
-Portrait orientation.
-Located in the Yorkshire Dales
+Located in the Yorkshire Dales.